Sin

+According to Hinduism, pāpa (sin) is a transgression, or demerit, signifying deeds or intentions that transgress moral and spiritual laws, resulting in negative karma and tying a person to the cycle of rebirth (samsara).
+Hindu codes list various things that drive people to sin themselves.
+Hindu texts mention various categories of sins such as foremost sins (ati patakas), five greatest sins (maha patakas), secondary sins (upa patakas), and minor sins (prasangika patakas).

 In Buddhism, sin as defiance against a deity does not exist; instead, actions naturally bring consequences through karma.
 While general “sin” refers to transgressions against universal moral law, five acts — harming a Buddha, killing an Arhat, creating schism in the Sangha, matricide, and patricide — are considered so severe that they bring immediate karmic repercussions.
 In contrast, Shinto views sin (tsumi) as impurity caused by external factors like evil spirits, not inherently by human actions, and emphasizes purification rituals (harae) to restore harmony.